Judge blocks Madoff victims' $11 billion lawsuit vs Picower estate

 He also said allowing the Florida lawsuit "would carry real risks" to the Madoff firm's bankruptcy estate, encouraging more lawsuits and perhaps undermining the $7.2 billion accord.

-Bernstein nonetheless rejected efforts by Picower's widow Barbara, who oversees his estate, and other parties associated with Picower to stop further lawsuits by the Goldman parties, while saying "the question is close."
+Bernstein nonetheless rejected Picard's effort to stop further lawsuits by the Goldman parties, while saying "the question is close."

-The judge said the Goldman parties have not pursued frivolous or vexatious litigation, and that the Picower parties or Picard could seek sanctions if they crossed the line.
+The judge said the parties have not pursued frivolous or vexatious litigation, and that Picard could seek sanctions if they cross the line.

-A spokeswoman for Picard declined to comment.
-Lawyers for the Picower entities and the Goldman parties were not immediately available for comment.